derethan/PunkAge/README.md

-# PunkAge
+# PunkAge Web Interface
 Welcome

-This is the PunkAge Server Web Interface.
-This will be used for Server And account administration tools and possibly more over time.
+This is the Web Interface for the PunkAge Edition of Archage.

+This Project supports the account management for the PunkAge Players.